 - Roar Before Beating: "EX-TER-MI-NATE!"

-- Scary Dogmatic Aliens: They're Nazis In Space!, with the odd religious fundamentalist overtone in the new series.
+- Scary Dogmatic Aliens: They're Nazis In Space!, with the odd religious fundamentalist overtone in "The Parting of the Ways".

 - Significant Anagram: The Daleks were originally engineered from a race called the Kaleds.

 - Spikes of Villainy: Not on their cases, but on their DNA.